-The College library will retain the original and one (1) copy.
-It will send one (1) copy to Director, Research and Development Knowledge and Information Management (DRDKIM), and three (3) (four (4) if there is a sponsor) copies back to the major department.
+The College library will retain the original and one copy.
+It will send one copy to Director, Research and Development Knowledge and Information Management (DRDKIM), and three (or four if there is a sponsor), copies back to the major department.

-The major department will retain one (1) copy, send one (1) to the sponsor (if there is one), one (1) to the principal supervisor and one (1) to the author.
+The major department will retain one copy, send one to the sponsor (if there is one), one to the principal supervisor and one to the author.